sst/sst/www/docs/constructs/api.md

 ### Using the full config

-Finally, if you wanted to configure each Lambda function separately, you can pass in the [`RouteProps`](#routeprops).
+Finally, if you wanted to configure each Lambda function separately, you can pass in the [`ApiRouteProps`](#apirouteprops).

 ```js
 new Api(this, "Api", {